-Home decor seems so simple, yet it can be an overwhelming task.
-Magazines give us great ideas for amazing spaces, but who has the time or the money to recreate your dream living room that you found in Better Homes and Gardens?
 Changing up the decor in your house seasonally doesn't have to be time-consuming or complicated.
 Swapping out small accessories or adding key pieces can take your space from blah to brilliant.
-Womensforum has the answer to your decorating dilemmas with our five-minute home makeovers.
+Need more detail?
+We have the answer to your decorating dilemmas with our five-minute home makeovers.

 Transform Your Entryway

 Make a great first impression with guests to your home by transforming your entryway.
-Starting with a skinny table or desk, you only need to change out a few key items to take the space from season to season.
+If you begin with a great skinny table or desk, you only need to change out a few key items to take the space from season to season.
 Keep everything from each season in a box together to make it easier to find exactly what you're looking for when it's time to switch.

 Here are the seven key places to make easy changes: